covid-at-home/covid-at-home/level2.md

 ### Get healthy again

 Treat pain and fever with over-the-counter medication at the recommended safe dosages.
-Use paracetamol (also known as acetaminophen) if you can.
+Use paracetamol if you can.
 Research suggests [medicating fever less](https://www.ncbi.nlm.nih.gov/pubmed/16433601) rather than more aggressively is safer.
 This means medicating a temperature of over 40 degrees C -- and not medicating a lower fever.
 Questions are also emerging surrounding the safety of ibuprofen / non-steroidal anti-inflammatory medications as well as corticosteroids / steroidal anti-inflammatory medications, in case of coronavirus.
 If possible, avoid their use if you have symptoms.
 An additional safe way to treat fever is to take a bath or shower.
 The water temperature should be comfortable, not cold, because shivering can raise your core body temperature - and the idea is to lower it.
-When you get out of the bath or shower, the leftover water evaporating like sweat from your skin can help lower your temperature.
+When you get out of the bath or shower, the leftover water evaporating from your skin can help lower your temperature.

 Try to keep eating nutritious food.
 Nothing too heavy, not too much at the same time.
 Lots of vitamins and fresh produce.
 Adequate carbohydrates (potatoes, rice, pasta, etc).
 Inhale steam 3+ times a day.
 Go for a daily walk when possible, while keeping distance from other people.
 If your throat is irritated, avoid acidic drinks (such as soda and juice) as they can be further irritating; water and teas are better choices then.